aricooperdavis/coronasaurus_NERCHackathonTwo_LearningFromLockdown/README.md

 <b>Transport</b>
 > - transport/ - includes data sets, codes and output files and figures related to the effect of lockdown on traffic volume.
-> - transport/Traffic.py - includes class Traffic, which allow to import data and analyse them (see notebook).
+> - transport/Traffic.py - includes class Traffic, which allows to import data and analyse them (see notebook).
 > - Transport/Figures - includes output figures produced by Traffic class methods
 > - Transport/Model_diagnostics - includes output graphs allowing to diagnose the interrupted linear models implemented in Traffic class
-> - Transport/Summary - includes csv files with summary of the interrupted linear models implemented in Traffic class (summary consist the goodness of fit and credibility intervals for all model parameters)
+> - Transport/Summary - includes csv files with summary of the interrupted linear models implemented in Traffic class (summary consists of the goodness of fit and credibility intervals for all model parameters)
 > - Transport/..UK_transport.csv - includes traffic volume data for different modes of transport from:

 >https://www.gov.uk/government/statistics/transport-use-during-the-coronavirus-covid-19-pandemic.